himanshu-mamgain/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is my personal portfolio created with HTML, CSS.
-It is fully responsive.
+This is my personal portfolio created with HTML, CSS and It is fully responsive.